-Over the course of your life, you’ll likely be encouraged to sign up for dozens of different kinds of insurance policies, from “Grow-Up” life insurance for newborns to long-term care insurance closer to the end of your life.
+Over the course of your life, you’ll likely be encouraged to sign up for all kinds of insurance policies, from “Grow-Up” life insurance for newborns to longevity insurance as you get older.
 In between, you’ll be given the option to buy coverage on everything from cell phones to your wedding.

 “As a general rule, people are emotionally drawn to buying insurance on fun things like a TV, cell phone or gaming console.
 It’s this psychological thing where the phone becomes so important to us that we feel like we should insure it,” he says.

 “You should never insure something that is a consumer item,” Clark says.
 “People always worry about insurance on narrow things instead of the big things in life they really need it on.”

 Here Are the Insurance Policies You Really Need

 The four primary insurance policies Clark says you absolutely do need are health, life, homeowners (or renters) and auto insurance.
 Let’s discuss each one:

 Sickness and injuries are just a fact of life, so you definitely need health insurance whether it’s through your employer or the marketplace.

 When it comes to health insurance, one of the main things you may need to decide is whether to open a health savings account (HSA) or flexible spending account (FSA).

 Both HSAs and FSAs let you use tax-free dollars to spend on your healthcare needs, but they differ in important ways.